Who can you complain to about private hospital care?

 Many of the things for which people go abroad would not be covered under their private medical or dental insurance, if treatment were in the UK, so going abroad is no different.

-If you bought every insurance policy that the industry recommends you have for family security, you would be well protected but have no money for food, drink or for traveling overseas for treatment!
+If you bought every insurance policy that the industry recommends you have for family security, you would be well protected but have no money for food, drink or for travelling overseas for treatment!

 Insurance is just peace of mind; it is a way of protecting against the unexpected.
 Going overseas for treatment of any kind is not an unexpected event.